openmaptiles/openmaptiles/README.md

 ```

 [Import OpenStreetMap data](https://github.com/openmaptiles/openmaptiles-tools/tree/master/docker/import-osm) with the mapping rules from
 `build/mapping.yaml` (which has been created by `make`).
-Run after any change in layers definiton.
+Run after any change in layers definition.
 Also create borders table using extra processing with [osmborder](https://github.com/pnorman/osmborder) tool.

 ```bash
 make import-osm